Something went wrong loading this image.

 10 Tips on How to Stay Focused in High School

 Focusing on high school classes can be difficult if you don’t love every class, and you might find that it’s more interesting to talk with friends or keep up with your favorite television shows and social media accounts.
-Focusing at all right now, during a global pandemic, can also feel impossible.
+Sometimes, the mere act of focusing is not even the problem, but rather what to focus on that can make life in high school frustrating.

 Whether you are learning in person this year, online, or some hybrid of both, here are 10 tips on how to stay focused in high school.
-And actually, these tips will also help you in college and beyond.
+These tips can even help you in college and beyond.

-Are you a more auditory learner and prefer to hear a lesson out loud?
+For instance, are you the type of student who absorbs more through auditory means?
 Or are you a more visual learner who needs to see words on a page or screen to understand a concept?
 Alternatively, do you learn better when you can apply lessons to hands-on experiences?

 If you notice that you have responded better to certain lessons in school, take note of how those lessons were taught.
-Making an inventory of successful learning moments will help you recognize your style of learning and also find ways to help augment your learning as a result.
+Making an inventory of successful learning moments will help you recognize your learning style and find ways to help augment your learning as a result.

 Once you understand how you learn best, you can try to position yourself to learn this way.
-Even if your teacher doesn’t teach the way you like to learn, you can create ways to review material that activates this type of learning.
+Even if your teacher doesn’t teach how you like to learn, you can create ways to review material that activates this type of learning.

 For example, if you have to watch a lecture and hear a teacher’s words, make sure you also read the textbook or write notes as a visual learner to see the lesson’s content as well.